s-case/s-case.github.io/wsqr.md

 <br>

-WSQR is released as a stand-alone tool (as a Java ARchive JAR file) and also as a REST Service.
 The purpose of WSQR is to support developers in creating the XML document that complements their web services under development with WSQR schemas (i.e., non-functional well formed descriptions of the service).
+WSQR is released both as a stand-alone tool (as a Java ARchive JAR file) and also as a RESTful Service and API.

 <br>